TritonVM/triton-vm/specification/isa.md

 In this document, the operational stack is either referred to as just “stack” or, if more clarity is desired, “OpStack.”

 From the Virtual Machine's point of view, the stack is a single, continuous object.
-The first eight elements of the stack can be accessed very conveniently.
+The first 16 elements of the stack can be accessed very conveniently.
 Elements deeper in the stack require removing some of the higher elements, possibly after storing them in RAM.

 For reasons of arithmetization, the stack is actually split into two distinct parts:
-1. the _operational stack registers_ `st0` through `st7`, and
+1. the _operational stack registers_ `st0` through `st15`, and
 1. the _OpStack Underflow Memory_.
 The split is further motivated and the interplay between the two parts is further described and exemplified in the document on [arithmetization](#arithmetization.md#operational-stack-table).